Erika Blumenfeld

-Early life, education & early career
+Early life, education and early career

 Blumenfeld was born in Newark, New Jersey.
 Although she moved frequently throughout her childhood, she was raised primarily in the Boston/Cambridge area.
-Blumenfeld’s curiosity for both the arts and the sciences was encouraged with classes in dance, painting, and classical piano as well as her school’s science, rocket, and computer clubs.
+Blumenfeld's curiosity for both the arts and the sciences was encouraged with classes in dance, painting, and classical piano as well as her school's science, rocket, and computer clubs.
 A defining moment looking at another galaxy through a telescope when she was a child ignited her passion for the cosmos.
 Blumenfeld began focusing her artistic pursuits more seriously in 1988 while in high school at Northfield Mount Hermon School.
 At that time she was focused on the nature of light through the medium of photography, a subject she would return to throughout her interdisciplinary career.
-Discussing Blumenfeld’s longtime obsession with light, scholar Arden Reed, wrote: “’Light’ was the infant Erika Blumenfeld’s first word, as it was literally the last word of Wilhelm von Goethe, another investigator of that phenomenon.”
-Blumenfeld’s early black and white photographic abstractions of light and form were first published in the New England Journal of Medicine when she was 19 years old as part of their curated photographic supplementation sections.
-Early process experimentation led the artist to invent a unique photographic process in her early 20s, then a student of photography at Parsons School of Design, while working with large-format photographic plates and what she describes as “improvised” chemistry.
-Blumenfeld named her process “Lunatype” for its likeness to the daguerreotype and ambrotype processes of the late 1800s.
-Blumenfeld completed most of her college coursework between 1990-1993, including a year co-attending Parsons Paris and La Sorbonne’s Cours de Langue et de Civilisation Françaises de la Sorbonne in Paris, after which time she left her studies and moved to Santa Fe, New Mexico to begin her career as an artist.
-Blumenfeld’s first solo exhibition in 1994, titled “Into the Looking Glass,” premiered her first Lunatypes, a series of self-portraits exploring film noire and mythology.
-The first museum acquisition of her work, a Lunatype titled “Shattered Illusions,” was procured by the Museum of Fine Arts Houston in 1998 under the auspices of then curator Anne Wilkes Tucker.
+Discussing Blumenfeld's longtime obsession with light, scholar Arden Reed, wrote: "’Light’ was the infant Erika Blumenfeld's first word, as it was literally the last word of Wilhelm von Goethe, another investigator of that phenomenon."
+Blumenfeld's early black and white photographic abstractions of light and form were first published in the New England Journal of Medicine when she was 19 years old as part of their curated photographic supplementation sections.
+Early process experimentation led the artist to invent a unique photographic process in her early 20s, then a student of photography at Parsons School of Design, while working with large-format photographic plates and what she describes as "improvised" chemistry.
+Blumenfeld named her process "Lunatype" for its likeness to the daguerreotype and ambrotype processes of the late 1800s.
+Blumenfeld completed most of her college coursework between 1990 and 1993, including a year co-attending Parsons Paris and La Sorbonne’s Cours de Langue et de Civilisation Françaises de la Sorbonne in Paris, after which time she left her studies and moved to Santa Fe, New Mexico to begin her career as an artist.
+Blumenfeld's first solo exhibition in 1994, titled "Into the Looking Glass," premiered her first Lunatypes, a series of self-portraits exploring film noire and mythology.
+The first museum acquisition of her work, a Lunatype titled "Shattered Illusions," was procured by the Museum of Fine Arts Houston in 1998 under the auspices of then curator Anne Wilkes Tucker.
 Blumenfeld later completed her coursework and received her Bachelor of Fine Arts (BFA) in Photography from Parsons School of Design in 2006.
 She went on to earn a Master of Science (MSc) in Conservation Studies (with Distinction) from University College London in 2014 with a thesis on preserving the natural, cultural, tangible, and intangible significance of the dark night sky and our view of the cosmos.